 6. Meeting the demands of a complex B2B buying process

 Compared to B2C, B2B buying is a different ball game entirely.
 With longer buying processes, more decisions makers, customer-specific terms, extensive product lines, bulk orders and additional industry complexities to consider, B2B companies experience more complex challenges when going online than B2C retailers.
 In order to meet customers’ expectations, manufacturers and distributors need to accommodate all of these needs within their e-commerce store while offering customers the personalized, smart, and easy-to-use shopping experience they expect from shopping with B2C e-commerce stores.
-Having an e-commerce software that puts the customer first and caters for the B2B context is a key component to acheiving e-commerce success.
+Having an e-commerce software that puts the customer first and caters for the B2B context is a key component to achieving e-commerce success.

 7. Pricing and shipping